Bilal2453/coro-docs/docs/coro-http.md

 #### Returns

 1. *(table [Response](#request--response))*: The response headers and status.
+See [Response](#request--response) structure for more details.

 2. *(string)*: The response payload (body) as string.
    - This is whatever the server responds with.

 ---

 ## Structures
-Here are general structures (tables usually) used by the library's functions, either as returns or as parameters.
+Here are the data structures (tables usually) used by the library's functions, either as returns or as parameters.
 They were moved and linked to here to safe up space.
-Since they are usually repetitive and/or fairly big.
+Since they usually are repetitive and/or fairly big.

-The `[number]` syntax links where this structure is used.
-The functions when referring to a structure also links this section of the used structure for easier browsing.
+The `@string` syntax in this section links where the said structure was used TODO[9].
+Any function referring to one of the listed structures here will also give a link at its type definition for easier browsing.

-### HTTP header
+### HTTP Header
 A table structure representing an HTTP(s) header.
 The structure is a two-length strings array, the first entry is the header-name, and the second entry is the header-value, both as string.
 See the [officially available HTTP(s) 1.1 fields](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) for more information about headers.

 #### The Structuring